 Clarify how the task impacts the project or program;

-Interested to become a good professional in one area, then a jack-of-all-trades
+Interested in becoming a good professional in one area, rather than a jack-of-all-trades

-Confirm that the project/program is stable enough for long career planning
+Confirm that the project/program is stable enough for long-term career planning

 Motivation: Need for Affiliation

-Sometimes we have to make hard choices and decide: what is more important to get the result or to stay in good relations with people around?
-For people with strong Need for Achievement the "result" answer is obvious, although for the ones with Need for Affiliation relations usually matters more.
+Sometimes we have to make hard choices and decide: what is more important?
+Is it to A. get the desired result, or B. maintain good relationships with your colleagues?
+For people with a strong need for achievement, the "result" answer is obvious.
+But for the ones with a need for affiliation, relations usually matter more.
 Let's see what else motivates people with this drive.